RaspberryPicardBox/SecurityCam/README.md

 A Python3 based security camera script using OpenCV.

 # Features
 When motion is detected, snapshots are taken using the devices camera, and automatically uploaded to Google Drive cloud.
-When there are too many, they snapshot-deleter searches out and deltes any created images, leaving a nice clean root directory.
+When there are too many, they snapshot-deleter searches out and deletes any created images, leaving a nice clean root directory.

 Note: Images are stored in the root directory of your Google Drive account - it is recommended you use an empty Drive, as things can fill up fast and deletion may cause issues with other files!